Billionaire Profile

 Philanthropy

-In 2014, Grupo México agreed to deposit $150 million into a trust to compensate local residents affected by a copper mine spill in Sonora, Mexico.
+Germán Larrea is involved in philanthropic initiatives, supporting education and funding scholarships for students, investing in local clinics, and supporting cultural and artistic events.
+In 2014, Grupo México agreed with a government request to deposit $150 million in a trust to compensate local residents harmed by a spill at its copper mine in Sonora, Mexico.

 Career Milestones